wolfgangasdf/iqp-book/ad-perturbation-theory.md

 }
 $$(ad-pt-22)

-Luckily, often the first-order corrections are sufficient to understand the behaviour of systems.
+We won't discuss this further - luckily, often the first-order corrections are sufficient to understand the effect of perturbations on the behaviour of quantum systems.

 The behaviour of quantum systems under perturbations is very important, for instance to determine how small changes affect physical, realistic qubits.
-As we will see later, it is also crucial to calculate the dynamics and discover coherent control schemes of qubits.
+As we will see later, it is also crucial to understand coherent control of physical qubits.

-But it is extremely hard to calculate quantum systems for arbitrary potentials and interactions.
-One important goal of quantum research and technology is to make a machine that can determine the ground state (and excited states) of quantum systems - of course including many "perturbations"!
+In general and for complex potentials and interactions, it is extremely hard to calculate the energies and states of quantum systems.
+One important goal of quantum research and technology is to develop machines, quantum simulators, that can do this in a short time.